dmorl/MichiganCOVID/README.md

 Columns D through CH
 * Description: Names of Michigan counties reporting probable COVID cases, in the format CP_<County>
 * Values: Integer
-* Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+* Missing values: Lack of probable deceased cases at the time of the report represented as "0" <br />
+Note: County is based on the county of residence

 PC_MDOC
 * Column: CI